HireAbo/awesome-interview-questions-5000-jobs/Skilled Trades/Plumbing/Drain Technician.md

 Welcome to the Drain Technician Interview Preparation !
 This resource is designed to help you ace your Drain Technician interviews with confidence.

+A Drain Technician is a skilled trades professional who specializes in the maintenance, repair, and installation of drainage systems.
+These professionals are responsible for effectively diagnosing and resolving issues related to clogged drains, sewer lines, and general plumbing problems.
+Drain Technicians utilize a range of tools and equipment to identify the cause of the problem, such as video inspection cameras, hydro-jetting machines, and pipe locators.
+They also apply their expertise to advise clients on preventive measures to avoid future plumbing issues.
+With a strong understanding of plumbing codes and regulations, Drain Technicians ensure that drainage systems are functioning efficiently and effectively, providing essential services to both residential and commercial clients.

 ## 🚀 Overview

 Whether you're a seasoned Drain Technician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Drain Technician interviews to help you prepare and succeed.